RefViewTool/RefViewer/README.md

 6. The extension should now appear.
 Make sure it is activated by checking the bottom right.

-OBS: This extension version will only work on the specified commits and only on chromium based browsers.
+OBS: Without running the server, this extension version will only work on the commits used in the experiment.

 ## Server Run

 mvn spring-boot:run

+By default, the extension will expect the server to be running at localhost